cpe200-158-sec3/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+Answer : No, becuase some object create from object have already. example: object of r4 create from object of r1 and r2
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+Answer : same becuse case#1 have new fraction by parameter = r3 ,case#2 have r7 = r3

 ## Expected Output: